 Here at Direct Drive & Auto Repair Diagnostics we put safety first.
 Here are a few helpful tips to get you and your vehicle through this wintery, cold, and freezing time!

-– Tire Tread condition: check it yourself, or come in and have it checked for free.
+Check it yourself, or come in and have it checked for free.
 Winter driving requires good traction in snow and ice.
-Quality tire tread, provide better traction for improved safety especially during this time of the year.
+Quality tire tread, provides better traction for improved safety especially during this time of the year.
 Check your tire pressure regularly, especially in colder temperatures.
 Follow the recommended PSI found on the driver’s side door post for maximum traction.
 Remember to drive carefully and watch out for black ice!